-The Department of Conservation intends to award
+Department of Conservation

 Easement and Planning Request for Grant Applications

+The 2018-19 SALC grant application period is now open.
+The application deadline is September 13, 2019.
 Visit our Application Information page for relevant forms and materials.

-The program invests in agricultural land conservation with revenue from the California's California Climate Investments (CCI) Fund, made available for projects that reduce greenhouse gas emissions while providing additional benefits to California communities.
+The program invests in agricultural land conservation with revenue from the California Climate Investments (CCI) Fund, made available for projects that reduce greenhouse gas emissions while providing additional benefits to California communities.
 CCI is derived from quarterly cap-and-trade auction proceeds, which are administered by the California Air Resources Board.

 The Department of Conservation works in cooperation with the Natural Resources Agency and the SGC to implement the program.